-Group 2 - Driving a bus or truck If you are a Group 2 driver, you must inform NDLS if:
+Group 2 - Driving a bus or truck

 a doctor or other health professional confirms that you have an alcohol dependence.
 In this case, you must stop driving until your doctor confirms that you have achieved 3 years free from alcohol.
 This assessment may also include blood tests.
 Specialist support may be necessary.